Child visa subclass 445 or Dependent Child (Class TK) (Subclass 445) visa: when & how to apply

 Usually when your child applied for the Child visa (Subclass 445), he or she will be required to lodge an application for a combined permanent partner visa with you.
 If you have already lodged an application for your permanent partner visa, your child cannot be added to the same application.
 In addition, your child’s Child visa (Subclass 445) will ceased unless there is a jurisdictional error in granting you the permanent partner visa.
 It is not possible to undo the grant of the permanent partner visa so that your child can be added to the application.
 Once your permanent partner visa has been granted, it is not possible to add your child.
 However, you may still sponsor your child under another visa subclass.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if your child can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer to help you decide if your child can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa